Zum Inhalt springen

 The years around 1980 were a period of profound upheaval in Germany, characterized by fundamental innovations and great fears for the future.
 The first Macintosh computer from Apple and the first cell phone from Motorola came onto the market, and from 1984 it was even possible to send the first emails.
 Young people listened to the music of the Neue Deutsche Welle, played Pac-Man or tried their hand at Rubic’s Cube.
 Punks increasingly shaped the centers of the cities, while series such as “Dallas” and “The Denver Clan” or a new format such as “Wetten, dass…?” attracted millions to their television sets.

 Forty years later, this time seems like a distant land, but many of the developments that originated around 1980 reach right up to the present day.
-With works by Angela Neuke and Barbara Klemm, F.C.
-Gundlach, Martin Langer and Ingolf Thiel, Asmus Henkel, Mahmoud Dabdoub and Gerd Danigel, the exhibition “Deutschland um 1980.
-Fotografien aus einem fernen Land” presents nine different and concise perspectives on this period.
+With works by Angela Neuke, Barbara Klemm, Christian von Alvensleben, Martin Langer, Ingolf Thiel, Asmus Henkel, Mahmoud Dabdoub, Gerd Danigel, Hans-Martin Küster snd Wilfried Bauer, the exhibition “Deutschland um 1980.
+Fotografien aus einem fernen Land” presents ten different and concise perspectives on this period.
 The photographers take a highly individual look at the developments in Germany at the time: as freelance actors, as reportage photographers commissioned by newspapers and magazines or as photo artists.

 The exhibition was conceived by the LVR Landesmuseum Bonn together with the Deutsche Fotothek Dresden and the F.C.
 Gundlach Foundation Hamburg and will be complemented by Hamburg positions in the Altonaer Museum.